acolangelo/jPanelMenu/README.md

 ###Progressive Enhancement

-Users without JavaScript (whether they have turned it off or are using a device without it) will obviously not get the interactions provided by jPanelMenu.
-It&rsquo;s a good idea to take a [&ldquo;progressive enhancement&rdquo;](http://www.alistapart.com/articles/understandingprogressiveenhancement/) approach, and build your site&rsquo;s navigation to work without JavaScript running.
+Users without JavaScript (whether they have turned it off, or are using a device without it) will obviously not get the interactions provided by jPanelMenu.
+It&rsquo;s a good idea to take a [&ldquo;progressive enhancement&rdquo;](http://www.alistapart.com/articles/understandingprogressiveenhancement/) approach, and build your site to work without JavaScript and jPanelMenu.

+A great way to do this is to use the hooks provided to you by jPanelMenu.

 A good way to do that is to have your site&rsquo;s basic CSS display and style the navigation (or whatever is the content of your jPanelMenu) in an appropriate way, and use JavaScript to apply any styles that are specific to the JavaScript-enabled implementation (maybe have your site&rsquo;s JavaScript write out a `<style>` tag).